bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # open action count of &lt;bes fixlet&gt;

-Returns the number of open actions whose source is the specified Fixlet message.
+Returns the number of open actions whose source is the specified fixlet.

 # operator site flag of &lt;bes fixlet&gt;

-Returns `True` if and only if the specified Fixlet message resides in a non-master operator site.
+Returns `True` if and only if the specified fixlet resides in a non-master operator site.

 # parent relevance of &lt;bes fixlet&gt;